Nootaku/scores-bass-covers/README.md

 ### Information
 This repository contains a collection of scores that I've transcribed over time when learning new songs.<br>Although I have been the one to write the scores, I want go give credit to the original artists and bass players I've gotten my inspiration from.
 Everything will be listed below.

+##### LEGAL
+The intent of this repository is twofold:
+1. Centralized storage of the scores I have written for easy personal access.
+2. Help musicians to find inspiration and / or learn a song *(esp. for songs that cannot be found on mainstream websites like [Songsterr](https://www.songsterr.com/), [Ultimate-guitar](https://www.ultimate-guitar.com/) or [GuitareTab](https://www.guitaretab.com) ==> This is also why the current repository contains mainly asian J-Rock songs)*.

+By no means do I intend to sell, or otherwise personaly benefit from publishing the transcription work that I have done.

-***IF YOU POSSESS THE RIGHTS OF A SONG LISTED BELOW*** and you want me to remove the access to the score I have written for the song.
-Feel free to contact me as I have no problems removing a song.
+> ***IF YOU POSSESS THE RIGHTS OF A SONG LISTED BELOW*** and if you want me to remove the access to the score or otherwise disagree with the content of this repository, please contact me.

+Musicians:
-Feel free to use my scores if you want to learn one of the songs.
-However, do not go against any local or global copyright laws.
+- Feel free to look at the score, but please do not download them.

-Final piece of information:<br>
-All songs have not been scored identically.
-For some sets I've played live, I just needed the chords and lyrics.
-Hence they are chords sheets.<br>
-For others it is a full score (score + tab).

-***This list and the files will have to be updated still.***
+- Think of this repository as a score-book that your friend owns: You can read through the book but you wouldn't take it back home.

 ### List of songs
 The songs are subdivided into categories.